Herbert Porter

-Herbert L. "Bart" Porter (born 1938) is an American man who served as a campaign aide to Richard Nixon.
+Herbert L. "Bart" Porter (born 1938) is an American political operative who served as a campaign aide to Richard Nixon.
 He became involved in the Watergate scandal after the FBI questioned him about a money transfer he had made; Porter later testified before the Senate Watergate Committee and admitted that he had lied to the FBI during that questioning.
 Porter was convicted of making false statements in 1974 and served 30 days in prison.

 Early life

 Porter was raised in California, and describes himself as having been a supporter of Richard Nixon from a young age:

 I first met Mr. Nixon when I was 8 years old in 1946, when he ran for Congress in my home district [in California].
 I wore Nixon buttons when was 8 and when I was 10 and when I was 12 and when I was 16.
 My family worked for him; my father worked for him in campaigns, my mother worked for him in campaigns.

 Porter attended the University of Southern California, where he befriended future Nixon administration figures including Ron Ziegler.
 Ziegler invited Porter onto Nixon's staff in 1970, and six months later, Porter was named the Scheduling Director of the Committee for the Re-Election of the President.